-This is a cautionary tale which relates to my dog, but can also affect cats.
+This is a cautionary tale that relates to my dog, but can also affect cats.
 We share our home with a beautiful chocolate Labrador who has had ongoing issues with ear infections and general itchiness.
 She scratches, causes trauma, the veterinarian gives her ear drops and antibiotics to clear it up the ear(s), but the problem returns.
 Last week she sat there scratching, and I asked myself why she is still scratching despite being up to date on her flea medications and no other pets in the household displaying signs of fleas?
 As the saying goes, ‘if all you have is a hammer, everything looks like a nail’ and every time a cat or dog would scratch, I immediately put it down to fleas.

 Toxoplasmosis is an infection caused by a single-celled parasite by the name of Toxoplasma Gondii.
 Its distribution is worldwide.
 Only cats are the definitive hosts; however, the parasite can infect a wide range of other intermediate hosts including wild and domestic animals (including birds) as well as humans.
 From 1988-1994, researchers in the United States … Read more